dialex/start-testing/docs/tools/test-methodologies.md

 > -- https://www.mwtestconsultancy.co.uk/bdd-testing-part-3/

 ### Unit vs Acceptance

+To make the acceptance test pass (green), multiple TDD cycles can be used but this is not mandatory.

 > recommended by the Agile disciplines.
 Unit tests, which are written by programmers, for programmers, in a programming language.
 And acceptance tests, which are written by business people (and QA), for business people, in a high level specification language
 >